The Settlers 7: Paths to a Kingdom: Plot

-When they encounter Dracorian, he mocks Zoé, asserting that she is only fighting because she desires the crown promised her by Konradin, not because she actually cares about Tandria.
+When they encounter Dracorian, he mocks Zoé, asserting that she is only fighting because she desires the crown promised to her by Konradin, not because she actually cares about Tandria.
 He also warns her not to trust her father.
 Shortly thereafter, he is defeated in battle and captured, at which time he insists to Zoé that he is fighting a noble war in defence of the Tandrian people.
 With Dracorian in prison, Zoé is confronted by his sister, Rovyn.
 When she too is defeated and captured, she makes the same claim as Dracorian, asserting that she is fighting a noble fight in defence of the Tandrian people.
 Ignoring her claims, Zoé and Bors march to Konstedt, Tandria's capital, where Zoé takes the city, arresting Wolvering.

 Returning to Konradin, Zoé tells him the conflict is over.
 He rewards her with a nearby castle rather than Tandria's throne as promised and then introduces her to King Balderus, whom she is stunned to learn is actually Bors.
 Realising that Dracorian and Rovyn were telling her the truth, she releases Dracorian from jail, and together they vow to remove Balderus from the throne.
 Incensed at her actions, however, Konradin heads to Tandria himself.

 After Dracorian is injured in battle, Zoé is pushed back to the volcano Drakenau.
 With Dracorian acting as her advisor, Zoé faces the combined armies of Konradin and Balderus.
 Upon defeating them, they confront her, promising that they will have revenge.
-Zoé dismisses their threats, and banishes them both from Tandria.
+Zoé dismisses their threats and banishes them both from Tandria.
 Konradin mocks her, saying she'll never have a crown now, but she tells him she doesn't care, as in defending Tandria she has found something more valuable; she has learned who she really is.
 Some days later, as the Tandrian people celebrate, Zoé watches from the window of Konstedt Castle.
 Dracorian approaches her, telling her that she too should be celebrating.
-When she points out that Tandria is not her home, he presents her with the People's Crown, and names her the rightful Queen of Tandria.
+When she points out that Tandria is not her home, he presents her with the People's Crown and names her the rightful Queen of Tandria.